 Percents Practice Quiz with a Step-by-Step Interactive Lesson

-Use the quiz at the top of the page to practice percents and percentages: percent of a number, percent increase and decrease, and "what percent is it?" questions.
+Use the question set below to practice percents and percentages: percent of a number, percent increase and decrease, and "what percent is it?" questions.
 If you want a refresher, click Start lesson to open a clear, step-by-step percent guide.

 How this percents practice works

-- 1. Take the quiz: answer the percent questions at the top of the page.
+1. Take the practice set: answer the percent questions below.

-- 3. Retry: return to the quiz and apply what you reviewed right away.
+3. Retry: return to the question set and apply what you reviewed right away.

 What you will learn in the percents lesson